 Streptomyces species have a complex life cycle that includes growth as a substrate mycelium that gives rise to aerial mycelia and sporulation.
 To determine at which stage of the life cycle the antimycin gene cluster is expressed we measured expression of the four ant operons after 18 and 42 hours growth on mannitol-soya flour (MS) agar.
 After 18 hours growth on MS agar S. albus S4 consists entirely of substrate mycelium but after 42 hours the substrate mycelium has differentiated to produce aerial mycelium and spores.
 All four ant operons are expressed at a significantly higher level at 18 hours (in substrate mycelium) compared to 42 hours which suggests that all four ant operons are switched off following differentiation (Fig. 3A).
 Conversely, HPLC analysis of mycelium and culture medium extracted at the same time points only detected antimycins in the 42 hour samples suggesting there is a lag between ant gene expression and antimycin production (Fig 3B) .
 This is probably due to the time it takes for the precursor to be produced and for the antimycin scaffold to be assembled and then accumulate to detectable levels.
 Most notably, these data suggest that specific regulatory mechanisms exist to activate ant gene expression in substrate mycelium and switch it off again following differentiation.
-Since antA is the only regulatory gene in the ant gene cluster we investigated the role of σAntA in regulating antimycin production.
+Since antA is the only putative regulatory gene in the ant gene cluster we investigated the role of σAntA in regulating antimycin production.

 Antimycin production is dependent on the orphan ECF sigma factor σAntA.
 To investigate the role of σAntA in regulating antimycin biosynthesis, we deleted the antA gene and tested the mutant strain against C. albicans in a bioassay.
 The antA mutant is significantly less active against C. albicans compared to wild-type and this is consistent with loss of antimycin production (Seipke et al., 2011a).
 Complementation of this mutant with the antA gene under the control of the strong constitutive ermE* promoter restores bioactivity against C. albicans to wild-type levels (Fig. 4A) and HPLC analysis confirmed that antimycins are not produced by the antA mutant (Fig. 4B).
 We conclude that σAntA is required for antimycin production

 To determine which of the four ant promoters are regulated by σAntA we used qRT-PCR to measure ant operon expression in the wild-type and antA strains grown for 18 hours on MS agar.
-Deletion of antA did not affect the level of transcription of either the antAB or antCDE operons, but transcription of both the antFG and antHIJKLMNO operons was significantly reduced in the antA mutant (Fig. 5).
+Deletion of antA did not affect the level of transcription of either the antBA or antCDE operons, but transcription of both the antGF and antHIJKLMNO operons was significantly reduced in the antA mutant (Fig. 5).
 This suggests that σAntA positively regulates the transcription of the antFGHIJKLMNO genes which encode biosynthesis of 3-aminosalicylate, the precursor used by the AntC NRPS.
-Furthermore, over-expression of σAntA in 42 hour cultures artificially activates the expression of the antFG and antHIJKLMNO operons leading us to conclude that no additional regulators are required to activate their expression (Fig. 6).
+Furthermore, over-expression of σAntA in 42 hour cultures activates the expression of the antGF and antHIJKLMNO operons leading us to conclude that no additional regulators are required to activate the antG and antH promoters (Fig. 6).
+In addition the antB and antC promoters must be regulated by a transcription factor encoded outside of the ant gene cluster since they are upregulated at 18 hours relative to 42 hours growth.
+To confirm this we introduced cosmid 213 into S. lividans, S. coelicolor M145 and the S. coelicolor superhost strains M1146, M1152 and M1154 (Gomez-Escribano and Bibb, 2011) but failed to detect antimycin production, supporting the idea that at least one additional transcription activator is required.